EncodeDotHost/edh-wc-matomo-tracking/README.md

 ## Configuration

-1. Go to WooCommerce > Matomo Tracking in your WordPress admin
+1. Go to WooCommerce > Settings in your WordPress admin
+2. Click on the "Matomo Tracking" tab
-2. Enter your Matomo instance URL (e.g., https://analytics.example.com)
+3. Enter your Matomo instance URL (e.g., https://analytics.example.com)
-3. Enter your Matomo site ID
+4. Enter your Matomo site ID
-4. Enter your Matomo authentication token (required for secure server-side tracking)
+5. Enter your Matomo authentication token (required for secure server-side tracking)
-5. Enable/disable tracking as needed
+6. Enable/disable tracking as needed
-6. Click "Save Changes"
+7. Click "Save changes"

 ## Features